 Since 1997, the Women's and Children's Health Section-Women's Health Branch (WCHS/WHB) has been the home of three federally funded Healthy Start programs - NC Eastern Baby Love Plus (1997), Northeastern Baby Love Plus (1999), and Triad Baby Love Plus (1999) which served 14 counties.
 The purpose of this program was to improve perinatal health outcomes and reduce racial and ethnic disparities by using innovative, community and evidence based approaches to service delivery.
 These efforts facilitated access to comprehensive health and social services for women, infants, and their families.
-In September 2014, the Women's Health Branch received funding for a four year and ninemonth period (September 2014 - May 2019) for a restructured NC Baby Love Plus program that will serve the six counties of Edgecombe, Forsyth, Guilford, Halifax, Nash and Pitt.
+In April 2019, the Women's Health Branch received funding for a five year period (April 2019 - March 2024) for a restructured NC Baby Love Plus program that will serve the four counties of Edgecombe, Halifax, Nash and Pitt to address preconception health including reproductive life planning, prenatal health, interconception care and case management and support to fathers/male partners.

-Pregnancy Care Management services are designed to assess a medically high risk pregnant mother's needs, design an individualized care plan and refer her to clinical, mental and behavioral health, nutritional counseling and other services available locally.
-Interconceptional Care Coordination/Case Management services focus on the reduction of psychosocial, medical and environmental factors that impact the health and well-being of women for two years after delivery.
+NC BLP collaborates with North Carolina's Pregnancy Care Management (OBCM) program as a primary referral sources for enrolling pregnant women into the NC BLP program.
+OBCM is designed to assess a medically high risk pregnant mother's needs, design an individualized care plan and refer her to clinical, mental and behavioral health, nutritional counseling and other services available locally.
+As part of the case management services, all women receiving Medicaid or eligible to receive Medicaid are screened at their first prenatal appointment for OBCM services using a risk screening form.
+Priority risk factors include history of preterm birth, history of low birth weight, multiple gestation, fetal complications, chronic conditions which may complicate pregnancy, and antenatal hospital utilization, the population NC BLP purposed to serve.
+The OBCM program will provide referrals to pregnant participants with at least one qualifying risk factor for NC BLP program participation to receive prenatal case management and interconception care coordination services.

+Interconceptional Care Coordination/Case Management services focus on the reduction of psychosocial, medical and environmental factors that impact the health and well-being of women for 18 months after birth.
 Examples of factors addressed include previous poor birth outcome, history of perinatal depression, chronic conditions including obesity, substance use during pregnancy, and intimate partner violence.
+A Family Care Coordinator provides case management services to participants during pregnancy and the 18-month interconceptional period.
+A Family Outreach Worker (FOW) will conduct outreach and educate women and men about preconception health, health promotion and related issues.
+This same individual will carry out efforts to support program participant retention in NC Baby Love Plus services as well as the perinatal health system of care.
+The FOW will also conduct health promotion and support group sessions using an evidence-based curriculum.

 The NC BLP program will also provide case management and group education and support sessions on a variety of health and wellness and parenting topics using evidence based curriculum and a tool kit to fathers/male partners of NC BLP program participants.
+Case management and group education and support sessions will also be offered by the Fatherhood Coordinator to fathers/male partners of NC BLP program participants with a focus on self-sufficiency.

-Statewide and Local Action Networks are formed to increase community and agency coordination and collaboration to build programs that reflect the needs and values of the community; and a Community Planning Process in the belief that communities themselves can best develop the strategies necessary to attack the causes of infant mortality.
-Additional information is contained in the Project Abstract found at the program sites and the State program office.
+Statewide and Local Action Networks are formed to increase community and agency coordination and collaboration to build programs that reflect the needs and values of the community.
 The NC Baby Love Plus Program is administered by the Perinatal Health Unit, Women's Health Branch.